 The PVVDL collects virtually all of the District revenue from property taxes.
+Per California State Library policy, library cards are free to all California residents, whether they live inside or outside of the District.
 Very little revenue is fee based.
 Fees are through Fines for a lost library card are \$2 and range from \$0.25-\$1.00 per day for late materials.
 Copy services range from \$0.30 to \$0.70 per page.